rinzool/airflow-extension/README.md

 * The modal showing actions for a specific task is opened
 * The page is a _Task instance_ page (i.e. _Task Instance detail, Rendered Template, Log_ or _XCom_)

+On Airflow user interface, click on extension button and a command will be automatically generated if possible.
 It will automatically generate `airflow run dag_id task_id execution_date`.
+Then the command is directly copied to clipboard

 ### Running Command